suryashanker24-ops/IKB42603-CLOUD-COMPUTING-SECURITY-ESSENTIALS/Lab 0 - Environment Setup Report/Environment-Setup.md

 ## Executive Summary

-This report documents the complete setup and verification of the local lab environment required for IKB42603 Cloud Computing Security Essentials.
-All required tools were successfully installed and verified on a Linux system (Kali Linux), including Docker, AWS CLI v2, Kubernetes (kind), kubectl, and helper tools (OpenSSL, oathtool).
-The environment runs entirely locally without requiring cloud accounts or internet connectivity after initial setup.
+This report documents the setup and verification of the required local development environment for Lab 0.
+The purpose of this lab was to prepare a working local system that can support containerization, cloud command-line interaction, Kubernetes-based development, and local AWS service simulation.
+A successful environment setup is essential because modern cloud and DevOps tasks often depend on these tools being installed correctly and functioning together.
+In this lab, the environment was prepared by installing and validating Docker, AWS CLI v2, Kind, kubectl, OpenSSL, oathtool, and LocalStack.
+Each tool was tested using terminal commands and supported by screenshots as evidence of successful installation and verification.

 ---